 How to Use Food Vacuum Sealers for Optimal Freshness

 Initially, the vacuum sealer was used by food manufacturers to prolong the lifespan of their product while shipping it to their customers as food was usually transported over long distances.
-This practice dates all the way back to the 1940’s.
+This practice dates all the way back to the 1940s.
 What a vacuum sealer does is prevent the growth of molds and bacteria, while keeping your food fresh.

 What are Food Vacuum Sealers and How Do They Work?

-A vacuum sealer work similarly to a vacuum, but it pulls the air out of containers or bags before sealing them.
+A vacuum sealer works similarly to a vacuum, but it pulls the air out of containers or bags before sealing them.
 The oxygen has to be removed from the food’s packaging to prevent the growth of bacteria, mold, and fungi that contribute to the spoilage of food.
 If air is left in the food’s packaging, the taste, texture, and appearance can be changed.

-How to Use Vacuum Sealer
+How to Use Vacuum Sealers

 Before using a vacuum sealer, there are a few ways to prevent contamination like cleaning and washing everything before sealing.
 Of course, this washing technique does not apply to dry food like coffee or flour, but to meats and vegetables.
 The simplest way to use a food vacuum sealer is to fill the bag or container with your desired material.
 Once the bag or container is filled, depending on the machine, you may have to fasten it to the top of the sealer or feed it into the machine.
 Once the item is sealed, it is ready for storage.